Gjilan: Economy

-As of 2018 there were 4,100 registered private businesses in the municipality employing some 6,900 people.
+As of 2018, the municipality had 4,100 registered private businesses employing approximately 6,900 people.

-Prior to 1999, Gjilan was an important industrial centre in Kosovo.
-Still in operation are the radiator factory and tobacco factory, which has been recently privatized.
-The new city business incubator, supported by the European Agency for Reconstruction, was inaugurated in the summer of 2007.
+Before 1999, Gjilan was a significant industrial hub in Kosovo.
+Today, the radiator factory remains operational, along with the tobacco factory, which has recently been privatised.
+In addition, a new business incubator, supported by the European Agency for Reconstruction, was inaugurated in the summer of 2007.

 Demographics

-According to the most recent census in 2024, Gjilan is home to 82,901 residents, making it the fourth biggest city in Kosovo.
+According to the 2024 census, Gjilan has a population of 82,901, ranking as the fourth-largest city in Kosovo.

-The population of Gjilan has always been mixed, but with a predominant majority of Albanians in both periods during Turkish and Serbian-Yugoslav rule.
+Gjilan has historically maintained a mixed population, though Albanians have constituted the predominant majority during both the Ottoman and Serbian-Yugoslav periods.

 According to the 2011 census, the municipality of Gjilan had 90,178 inhabitants.
 The population consisted of 87,814 Albanians (97.38%), 978 Turks (1.08%), 624 Serbs (0.69%), 121 (0.13%) Bosniaks, and 541 (0.60%) from smaller groups, including Roma, Ashkali, Gorani and Egyptians.
 In the city live 54,239 inhabitants, while in rural areas – 35,939.
 Division of population by gender: male – 45,354, female – 44,824.

 Albanian, Serbian and Turkish are all official languages in the municipality.